 If the recipient fails to comply with any of the conditions of this scholarship, the Chair of the Selection Committee may suspend or terminate the scholarship, or take such action as it deems necessary to enforce compliance with the condition by the recipient.

-A student may lodge a request for review of decision in accordance with the provisions of the Student Complaint management Policy and Procedures.
+A student may lodge a request for review of the decision in accordance with the provisions of the Student Complaint Management Policy and Procedures.